lcserny/go-videosmover/README.md

 # ![Alt text](static/html/img/application_small.png?raw=true) Videos Mover
 ## Description

-VideosMover is a lightweight cross-platform desktop-webapp helper which can make it easy to play videos in Kodi media player as it can find your downloaded videos, get video descriptions from *TMDB* (https://www.themoviedb.org/), prepare folders based on type and move them accordingly. *etcd* (https://etcd.io/) client implementation is provided for caching online results.
+VideosMover is a lightweight cross-platform desktop-webapp helper which can make it easy to play videos in Kodi media player as it can find your downloaded videos, get video descriptions from *TMDB* (https://www.themoviedb.org/), prepare folders based on type and move them accordingly.
+Custom http cache server based on *https://github.com/VictoriaMetrics/fastcache* is provided for caching online results (*etcd* impl also available).
 Future versions will have more capabilities to make your video library management even easier, for example, automatically showing you which videos were viewed already and such.

 Light mode screenshot:
 ![Alt text](static/screens/screen1.jpg?raw=true)